-I run both a badge making stall and a finger puppet stall, whilst lending a hand to the easter egg hunt and various games available across the site.
+I ran a badge making stall and a finger puppet stall, whilst lending a hand in the easter egg hunt and various games available across the site.

 A one day workshop using a variety of techniques to create monoprints.
 This workshop was a continued professional development opportunity for primary school teachers, secondary school teachers and technicians in Islington schools to meet and skill share.

 Guest Workshop Leader

 I supported weekly after school clubs for a group of 15 young girls aged 11 - 16.
 The projects were in a fun and informal atmosphere encouraging young people to channel their own creativity, try new techniques and make a good mess.
 Activities varied from spray-painting to sculpture, puppetry to prosthetics, costume design to claymation.